Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: ORDINAL EMBEDDING APPROACHES

-\textbf{Optimization over Gram Matrix.} Generalized Non-metric Multi-dimensional Scaling (GNMDS, \cite{agarwal2007generalized}), Crowd Kernel Learning (CKL, \cite{tamuz2011adaptively}), and Fast Ordinal Triplet Embedding (FORTE, \cite{jain2016finite}) consider optimization objectives over the Gram matrix $K$ of items with the following constraints: $K$ is positive semi-definite and has rank equal to that of the embedding dimension d.
-GNMDS relaxes the rank constraint to obtain a convex, semi-definite program while CKL and FORTE aim to solve non-convex optimization objectives.
-These constrained optimization problems are typically solved using variants of projected gradient-based optimization approaches~\cite{tamuz2011adaptively, jain2016finite}.
+Generalized Non-metric Multi-dimensional Scaling (GNMDS, \cite{agarwal2007generalized}), Crowd Kernel Learning (CKL, \cite{tamuz2011adaptively}), and Fast Ordinal Triplet Embedding (FORTE, \cite{jain2016finite}) consider optimization objectives over the Gram matrix $K$ with the following constraints: $K$ is positive semi-definite and has rank equal to that of the embedding dimension d.
+The final embedding $X$ of all items can then be obtained by a Cholesky decomposition of the optimal $K$.

+\paragraph{GNMDS \citep{agarwal2007generalized}.} Given a set of triplets $(i, j, k)$ GNMDS proposes a convex and semi-definite program (SDP) over the gram matrix $K$ of items which can be reformulated as in (\ref{eq:gnmds_quaraplet}).

+For better intuition for the optimization objective, it is helpful to write this objective as a function of $X$ (an embedding of items).
+As a result we see that the optimization objective corresponds to a $l_2$ regularized hinge loss over $X$, where $\lambda$ is the regularization parameter.

+\paragraph{CKL \citep{tamuz2011adaptively}.} The optimization problem of CKL is defined based on a generative probabilistic model on triplets.
+The probability of triplets is defined based on the gram matrix $K$ of items.
+Let $\delta_{i,j} = \vert \vert x_i - x_j \vert \vert^2 = K_{i, i} + K_{j, j} - 2 K_{i, j}.$ Then the probability of a triplet being satisfied is given by (\ref{eq:ckl_prob}).